Maximizing the density of $K_t$'s in graphs of bounded degree and clique number: Computing

 \section{Computing $\ftdw{t}{r}{r}$}

 In this section we show that for all $r\in \N$ and $t\ge 3$ the optimal ratio $\ftdw{t}{r}{r}$ is achieved by $\T{r+1}{r} \iso K_{r+1}-e$.
 We start with several lemmas addressing the case $t=3$.
-In outline, we'll show that vertices in a graph $G\in \cG(r,r)$ are either perfect, seriously imperfect, or are contained in a configuration in which the average value of $k_3(v)$ is low.
-We discuss this borderline case first, which requires a (temporary) definition.
+In outline, we'll show that vertices in a graph $G\in \cG(r,r)$ are either optimal, seriously suboptimal, or are contained in a local structure in which the average value of $k_3(v)$ is low.
+We discuss this borderline case first, which requires a definition, local to Section \ref{sec:d=w}.
+Later, in Section \ref{sec:other}, we reuse the word configuration to refer to a similar local situation.

-\begin{definition} If $G\in \cG(r,r)$, $C \of V(G)$ has size $r+1$, and $G[C]$ is complete except for (exactly) two missing edges then we call $C$ a \emph{configuration} in $G$. \end{definition}
+\begin{definition} If $G\in \cG(r,r)$, $C \of V(G)$ has size $r+1$, and $G[C]$ is complete except for (exactly) two missing edges then we call $C$ a \emph{full configuration} in $G$. \end{definition}